 I was about ten years old when American Gigolo came out.
 I was very young and my parents didn’t allow me to watch it, but I remember the controversy surrounding the film.
 It was supposed to be an adult film in every sense.
 When I finally saw it, I was a bit disappointed; it’s not as “risqué” as it sounds (there is hardly any nudity in the film).

 Thirty-four years later, I plunged into it for another dip, this time from the perspective of an adult — I was astonished at how much better the film was than I remembered.
-It’s stylish (beautifully shot by John Bailey, The Big Chill) and well-thought-out, with Gere perfectly casted in the title role (he was casted only after John Travolta and Christopher Reeve turned it down).
+It’s stylish (beautifully shot by John Bailey, The Big Chill) and well-thought-out, with the underrated Richard Gere perfectly casted in the title role (he was casted only after John Travolta and Christopher Reeve turned it down).